EricHanLiu/python-adventure/README.md

 ##How to play
-All the information is accessible within the game, using the help module (type 'H' within the game) Dying will reset the game (yet to implement a save feature).
+All the information is accessible within the game, using the help module (type 'H' within the game) Dying will reset the game (yet to implement the save feature used on my old java Zelda game).